For more information, check out my Google Scholar profile.

 - What determines host range and preference in parasites?

-I address these questions in parasitic plants from the Orobanchaceae.
+I address these questions in parasitic plants from the Orobanchaceae and in American chestnut trees.
 Berry College sits on 27,000 acres, and several species of Orobanchaceae are found right here on campus!
-In my research, I aim to engage undergraduates in field collection, laboratory experiments, and bioinformatics to address important questions about how parasitic plants interact with their hosts.
+Professor Marty Cipollini has also established an impressive chestnut breeding program here, with multiple orchards on campus.
+In my research, I aim to engage undergraduates in field collection, laboratory experiments, and bioinformatics to address important questions about how parasites and hosts interact.

 In the past, I’ve worked in animal and plant systems.
 More information on specific projects is below.